How Essential Oils and Your Dentist Can Treat Receding Gums

 How Your Dentist Can Help

-- • Periodontal Cleanings– Deep cleanings called periodontal cleanings are more invasive and effect than typical bi-annual dental cleanings.
+- • Periodontal Cleanings – Deep cleanings called periodontal cleanings are more invasive and effective than typical bi-annual dental cleanings.
 Periodontal cleanings involve scaling and root planning and involve scraping off the tartar on teeth both above and below your gum line.
 Dentists may also use lasers to help eliminate tartar from your teeth.

-- • Gingival Graft– In cases where deep cleaning and periodontal maintenance isn’t a good treatment option due to excessive loss of bone, your dentist may recommend a gum surgery known as a gingival graft.
+- • Gingival Graft – In cases where deep cleaning and periodontal maintenance aren’t a good treatment option due to excessive loss of bone, your dentist may recommend a gum surgery known as a gingival graft.
 This procedure repairs the damage that’s been caused by gum recession.
-A gingival graft works to revive your gum tissue or the bone tissue holding your teeth.
+A gingival graft revives your gum or bone tissue holding your teeth.
 It involves placing a piece of tissue or synthetic tissue to enable your gums to grow back.

 There’s a lot of science to back up the use of essential oils for dental health and other holistic dentistry methods, like oil pulling.
-In fact, oil pulling with coconut oil or sesame oil has been shown to help prevent oral disease, cavities, and even bad breath, which can be linked to other diseases like heart disease.
-Many essential oils have healing, anti-inflammatory, and anti-bacterial properties, which makes them effective at treating gum recession and other oral health problems.
+In fact, oil pulling with coconut or sesame oil has been shown to help prevent oral disease, cavities, and even bad breath, which can be linked to other diseases like heart disease.
+Many essential oils have healing, anti-inflammatory, and anti-bacterial properties, which makes them effective at aiding the treatment of gum recession and other oral health problems.
 Here is a list of essential oils that can improve the health of your gums:

 - • Frankincense – Frankincense essential oil has antiseptic properties that make it a natural solution to fighting the bacteria in the mouth that can cause plaque, tooth decay, and bad breath while supporting healthy gums.